jltwheeler/personal-website/posts/hello-world.md

 of services to learn, but the hard part was understanding the underlying domain knowledge of infrastructure and networking.

 I recommend not jumping into AWS without the aid of a course.
-This Udemy course helped me get a better grasp of cloud in general, and also helped me obtain the AWS certification too.
+[Stephane Maarek's Udemy course][aws] helped me get a better grasp of cloud in general, and also helped me obtain the AWS certification too.
 As a bonus, I recommend subscribing to the [Be A Better Dev][babd] channel - he is very underrated youtuber who delivers high quality cloud tutorial content.

 ### Learning How To Google